DeltaE/regionalization_script/README.md

 The script **regionalization.py** creates a regionalized map.
 It takes in an excel workbook with information about the whole area and each individual region to produce this map.

-It saves the map, a legend, and a list of any overlaps between regions.
+The map, a legend, and a list of any overlaps between regions are then saved.
 A formatted map can also be saved if specified by the user.

 ## Running the Script